webix-hub/docs/data/desktop/overview.md

 </dd>
 <br>
 <dt><a href="desktop/third_party_integration.md">17.
 Integration with third party libraries </a></dt>
-<dd>Webix can be integrated with various third party libraries: Backbone.js library, Google, Nokia and Yandex maps, Mercury, NicEdit, Tinymce and Code Mirror text editors, etc.
+<dd>Webix can be integrated with various third party libraries: Backbone.js library, Google, Here and Yandex maps, Mercury, NicEdit, Tinymce and Code Mirror text editors, etc.
 </dd>
 <br>
 <dt><a href="datatree/copying.md">18.
 Copying to/from clipboard</a></dt>